star shapes in Photoshop Tutorial

 1. Basic vectors

-Star shapes are created in Photoshop either via the polygon tool with it's dedicated star feature or you can create stars via brushes or pen tool etc to create a more organic design.
+Star shapes are created in Photoshop either via the polygon tool with it's dedicated star feature or you can create them via brushes or pen tool etc to create a more organic design.

 You can customize the Photoshop toolbar so you may find it in a different location depending on your customization.

 The star shapes can be added via the polygon tool, it is a pity there is no star tool in Photoshop (though it does have a triangle one).
 The star shapes need to be applied by changing the star ratio so to get any level of star, set that to less than 100% and then you will see the star design and set it to 5% for an intense star.

 Star shapes but with ratio of 80, closer to a polygon

 You can also change the number of points along the top of the bar